-- Students should talk with their academic advisors, the Doctoral or Master's Degree Program directors, or other members of the faculty about their desire to obtain hourly-paid employment. - Students may also explore the Student Employment page from the Pitt Office of Human Resources, to search descriptions of available positions and apply for them. - International students should focus on obtaining on-campus positions, as dictated by their student visa status.
+- Students should talk with their Master's Degree Program Director, or other members of the faculty about their desire to obtain hourly-paid employment. - Students may also explore the Student Employment page from the Pitt Office of Human Resources, to search descriptions of available positions and apply for them. - International students should focus on obtaining on-campus positions, as dictated by their student visa status.
 Questions about international student employment should be directed to the University's Office of International Services (OIS). - Some Pitt Public Health students find positions at local or regional employers, including, but not limited to, the University of Pittsburgh Medical Center (UPMC).